umarhassan-mitodl/15.025-spring-2015/content/pages/readings.md

 Introduction
 {{< tdclose >}}{{< tdopen >}}

-Brandenburger, Adam, and Barry Nalebuff. "{{% resource_link "fba991ee-1185-4203-87ec-b2810bca805d" "The Right Game: Use Game Theory to Shape Strategy" %}}." *Harvard Business Review*, July 1995.
+Brandenburger, Adam, and Barry Nalebuff. "[The Right Game: Use Game Theory to Shape Strategy](https://hbr.org/1995/07/the-right-game-use-game-theory-to-shape-strategy)." *Harvard Business Review*, July 1995.

 Smith, Raymond.
 "Business as a War Game: A Report from the Battlefront." *Fortune* 134, no. 6 (1996): 190–92.